Skip to content Link Search Menu Expand Document

 3. Benchmarks

-VOXL 2 aims to deliver state-of-the-art machine learning performance through both GPU and NPU acceleration on the QRB5165.
-This is best illustrated through voxl-tflite-server, our server which demonstrates great capacity for on-device inference of LiteRT (formerly TesnorFlow Lite) models.
+VOXL 2 delivers state-of-the-art machine learning performance through both GPU and NPU acceleration on the QRB5165.
+This is best illustrated through voxl-tflite-server, our service for on-device inference of LiteRT (formerly TensorFlow Lite) models.
+Current releases build against LiteRT/tflite 2.17.1 and target QRB5165-based platforms (VOXL 2 and VOXL 2 Mini); the original VOXL 1 is no longer supported by new releases.

 voxl-tflite-yolo